Project-Counter/cop5/source/07-processing/08-internet-robots-and-crawlers.rst

 Usage by other bots and crawlers that can be identified by the report provider MUST NOT be included in COUNTER Reports.

 Traditional bot and crawler activity is often detected by commercial web application firewall solutions.
 At the time of writing, April 2026, such services include Cloudflare, AWS WAF, F5, Scamlytics, and Barracuda Networks.
 COUNTER supports the use of but does not require report providers to implement such solutions, provided bot and crawler usage can still be effectively excluded from usage reports.

+Note that the main Code of Practice takes precendence in the case of any conflicts between it and the bots repository.

 Generative and Agentic Artificial Intelligence